parse-community/docs/_includes/js/objects.md

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the whole `Parse.Object` using a `Parse.Query`:
+If the `Parse.Object` has been uploaded to the server, you can use the `objectId` to get it using a `Parse.Query`:

 <pre><code class="javascript">
 var GameScore = Parse.Object.extend("GameScore");